 This study was supported through Research Grant from the Tertiary Education Trust Fund (TETFUND), Nigeria.

 Akinyemi, S. A.; Adebayo, O. F.; Nyakuma, B. B.; Adegoke, A. K.; Aturamu, O. A.; OlaOlorun, O. A.; Adetunji, A.; Hower, James C.; Hood, Madison M.; and Jauro, A., "Petrology, Physicochemical and Thermal Analyses of Selected Cretaceous Coals from the Benue Trough Basin in Nigeria" (2020).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 33.